-Taliban say mystery crash in Afghanistan was US aircraft
+US says mystery crash in Afghanistan was US Air Force plane

 Local Afghan officials had said earlier on Monday that a passenger plane from Afghanistan’s Ariana Airlines had crashed in the Taliban-held area of the eastern Ghazni province.
 However, Ariana Airlines told The Associated Press that none of its planes had crashed in Afghanistan.

 The conflicting accounts could not immediately be reconciled.
-The number of people on board and their fate was not immediately known, nor was the cause of the crash.

 Arif Noori, spokesman for the provincial governor, said the plane went down around 1:10 p.m. local time (8:40 a.m.
 GMT) in Deh Yak district, some 130 kilometers (80 miles) southwest of the capital Kabul.
 He said the crash site is in territory controlled by the Taliban.
 Two provincial council members also confirmed the crash.